Before we start, the code for this article is on github here.

 Stateless

-The URL is used to uniquely identify the resource and the body holds the state of the requesting resource.
+The URL is used to uniquely identify the resource, and the body holds the state of the requested resource.
 Once the server processes the request, a response is sent to the client through body, status, or headers.
 The requests sent from a client to a server will contain all the required information to make the server understand the requests sent from the client.
-This can be either a part of URL, query-string parameters, body, or even headers.
+This can be either a part of the URL, query-string parameters, body, or even headers.
 No state is cached in the server API so every request is agnostic of each other.
-This behavior of REST also helps in scaling the API service in cloud environment.
+This REST behavior also helps in scaling the API service in the cloud environment.

 Client-Server